Sávio Andres

 The library methods are documented in the code to facilitate programmer understanding.
 Among the available methods, I need to emphasize those that begin with "set" from the BrasilAPI class, as they are configuration methods to improve the experience when consuming the API.

-BrasilAPI.setEnableCache()method receives a boolean as a parameter; if true, it enables the cache, reducing the return time of repeated queries performed during the last 10 minutes.
+• The "BrasilAPI.setEnableCache()" method receives a boolean as a parameter; if true, it enables caching, reducing the return time of repeated queries performed during the last 10 minutes.

-The BrasilAPI.setCacheTimeMinutes() method works similarly to the BrasilAPI.setCacheTime() method; the difference is in the unit of measurement to be defined.
-Instead of setting the time in milliseconds, this method receives the time in minutes.
+• The "BrasilAPI.setCacheTimeMinutes()" method works the same way as the "BrasilAPI.setCacheTime()" method; the difference is in the unit of measurement to be defined.
+Instead of set the time in milliseconds, this method receives the time in minutes.

 How to install the BrasilAPI-Java Library